gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     methods to actually assess whether there is spatial dependency in these data.
 Even if you were going to pursue models that incorporate spatial correlations, the first task would be to fit this sort of model and then explore the results.
 When data are collected across space, you should note that there might be some sort of spatial dependency that *could* violate the independence assumption.

-We need our diagnostic plots to assess the remaining assumptions.
+To assess the remaining assumptions, we can use our diagnostic plots.
 \index{assumptions}
 The same code
 as before will provide diagnostic plots.
-There is some extra code (``par(...)``) added to allow us to add labels to the plots to know which model is being displayed since we have so many to discuss here.
+There is some extra code (``par(...)``) added to allow us to add labels to the plots (``sub.caption="..."``) to know which model is being displayed since we have so many to discuss here.
+We can also employ a new approach, which is to simulate new observations from the model and make plots to compare simulated data sets to what was observed.
+The ``simulate`` function from Chapter \@ref(chapter2) \index{\texttt{simulate()}} can be used to generate new observations from the model based on the estimated coefficients and where we know that the assumptions are true.
+If the simulated data and the observed data are very different, then the model is likely dangerous to use for inferences because of this mis-match.
+This method can be used to assess the linearity, constant variance, normality of residuals, and influential points aspects of the model.
+It is not something used in every situation, but is especially helpful if you are struggling to decide if what you are seeing in the diagnostics is just random variability or is really a clear issue.
+The regular steps in assessing each assumption are discussed first.

 (ref:fig8-5) Diagnostic plots for model m4:
 $\text{Snow.Depth}\sim \text{Elevation} + \text{Min.Temp} + \text{Max.Temp}$.